-- Dr. Brigitte Ritter, who will start in April, 2012, is a fantastic cell biologist from Peter McPherson’s lab at the Montreal Neurological Institute (McGill) working on clathrin-mediated endocytosis.
+- Dr. Brigitte Ritter, who started in April, 2012, is a fantastic cell biologist from Peter McPherson’s lab at the Montreal Neurological Institute (McGill) working on clathrin-mediated endocytosis.
 Her work provides important insights into mechanisms of intracellular trafficking, and has direct connections to diseases such as Alzheimer’s disease.
-Brigitte will share space with the Kandror and Kirsch labs on K1.
+Brigitte shares space with the Kandror and Kirsch labs on K1.

-We plan to hire at least one additional faculty member over the next 1-2 years to round out this series of recruitments.
+We plan to hire at least one additional faculty member to round out this series of recruitments.